 Excerpts from an email sent after the event:

-1st 13.1 miles: 1:53:42
+First 13.1 miles: 1:53:42

-2nd 13.1 miles: 3:02:54!
+Second 13.1 miles: 3:02:54!

 I would have walked it in but Dan finally caught up to me at Mile 24, which was the greatest thing that could have happened in those circumstances.
 We ran (limped) the last 2 miles in together, raising hands high when we crossed the finish line.
 It was an amazing feeling.
 We did it!
 It was probably the greatest physical challenge of my life.

 So that answers my question as to which is more difficult, a marathon or a double century.
 At least for myself, the easiest marathon is more difficult than most doubles.
-Actually, that’s not exactly a fair assessment as I didn’t train nearly enough for the run (e.g., the most I ever ran this year was 6 miles, and here I expected myself to run 26!)
+Actually, that’s not exactly a fair assessment as I didn’t train nearly enough for the run.
+E.g., the most I ever ran this year was 6 miles, and here I expected myself to run 26!
 It’s just that I never enjoyed running long distances enough to have enough motivation to do so.
 Probably a good thing though; it is hell on the joints!

 I have the utmost respect for anyone who can run a whole marathon.

 More about what happened to me in this race (including an embarrassing encounter with a police officer) is in the Colorado Runner article, “How To Prepare For (And Run) An Interesting Marathon.”